Codeception/AspectMock/README.md

 * create test doubles for **static methods**.
 * create test doubles for **class methods called anywhere**.
 * redefine methods on the fly
-* simple syntax you don't need to remember.
+* simple syntax you will easily remember.

 ## Code Pitch